-- 9. Preparation of agenda and minutes of meetings-both general body and board of directors.(students are asked to write agenda and minutes of their own and should not use printed format)
+1. Preparation of agenda and minutes of meetings-both general body and board of directors.
+(Students are asked to write agenda and minutes of their own and should not use printed format).
+2. Preparation of Application for shares and allotment - letter of shares Allotment - transfer forms.

-- 10. Using Bin card and inventories.

-- 11. Using Cost Sheets.